valentynkt/BackendGarden/content/notes/Client-Server Architecture Pattern.md

 >
 > - **Clients**: Typically user interfaces that request data or service functionality from servers.
 They interact with the user and display the data provided by the servers.
 > - **Servers**: Powerful systems or software that manage network resources and services.
 They respond to requests from clients by providing data, functionality, or both.
-> - **Communication**: Clients and servers communicate over a network, often using a standardized protocol such as HTTP.
+> - **Communication**: Clients and servers communicate over a network, often using a standardized protocol such as [[HTTP]].
 This communication is managed through request and response messages.

 ### Implementation Overview